skalee/active_model_serializers-namespaces/README.md

 Short answer: when you need more than one way to serialize your models and you want to organize that in namespaces.

-For example, your application is serving a versioned API.
-You want to freeze the old API formats and actively develop upcoming version.
+One example is that your application is serving a versioned API.
+You want to freeze the old APIs and actively develop upcoming version.

-For example, your application is utilizing few 3rd-party services which expect JSONs as input, so you need to convert your models somehow, preferably avoiding mixing these integrations.
+Another example is that your application is utilizing few 3rd-party services which expect JSONs as input, so you need to convert your models somehow, preferably avoiding mixing different representations for various integrations.

 In all these cases the most natural approach is to define a separate set of serializers for every API version or integration.
 But then you discover that